 Best sim card for Turkey

 Regarding the above I would say that for traveling the best sim card for turkey is Turkcell.
 They have the best network coverage and the lowest prices.
 It is therefore a pretty simple conclusion who wins the award for the best Turkey sim card for tourists: Turkcell!
 This is your best buy.
+A prepaid data sim card in Turkey is not cheap and therefore you might wanna consider temporary internet service without a contract.
+Check the link and read my article about a portable wifi device to take with you while traveling.

 Buying a Turkey sim card for tourists at the airport

-If you have read my guide for buying a sim card in thailand or Indonesian Prepaid sim Card then you may know I am not a big fan of buying a sim card at an airport.
+If you have read my guide for buying a sim card in thailand or Indonesian Prepaid sim Card for data then you may know I am not a big fan of buying a sim card at an airport.
 Prices at airports are always way higher than the ones in the city.
 Here in Istanbul I bought my Turkey sim card in a Turkcell shop in Besiktas.
 I paid 80 TRY ($22) for the standard tourist sim card turkey package where at the airport this was 95TRY.
 The problem in the city is that English is not spoken everywhere and for example in the Vodafone and Turk Telecom shop they could not even give me information as their English was insufficient.

 TEP Wireless portable WiFi